DSTX70/Gigster-Garage-MVP/replit.md

-# VSuite HQ Application
+# VSuite HQ - Simplified Workflow Hub

 ## Overview

 VSuite HQ is a comprehensive task management application built with a full-stack TypeScript architecture.
+The application follows the VSuite HQ brand guidelines with exact color specifications (Blue #007BFF, Black #000000, White #FFFFFF) and typography using Helvetica Neue Bold/Inter Bold for headings and Helvetica Neue Regular/Inter Regular for body text.
+The tagline "Simplified Workflow Hub" appears consistently throughout the application.
 The application provides a clean, intuitive interface for creating, managing, and tracking tasks with advanced features including priority levels, due dates, task assignments, notes, file attachments, URL links, and intelligent reminder notifications.
 It follows a monorepo structure with a React frontend, Express.js backend, and in-memory storage using a clean storage abstraction pattern.

 ## User Preferences